-While we love this it, we often didn't choose it to wear in town.
-The large brim is quite protective, but wearing it feels a bit like walking down a narrow walkway.
-The floppy nature of the brim limits peripheral vision, which for some of our testers, was a bit bothersome.
-As a result, we wouldn't recommend it for hiking or walking in crowded areas where peripheral vision might be a necessity.
-Also, after just two weeks, the bow in the back looked to start fraying, indicating a lack of quality construction.
-Aside from that, it'll still be in our beach bag when summertime is hot, and breathability and up-dos are a necessity.
+While the large brim is quite protective, it is quite floppy when walking.
+The floppy nature of the brim limits peripheral vision, which for some of our testers was a bit bothersome.
+As a result, we wouldn't recommend it for hiking or walking in crowded areas.
+Also, after just two weeks, the bow in the back started to fray, indicating a lack of quality construction.
+If you're seeking an excellent hat for the beach or protection in the sun, this is one of our top recommendations.

-The Furtalk Wide Brimmed will receive compliments from all your friends and family.
+The Furtalk Wide Brimmed will receive compliments from all your friends.
 It features a super cute and simple stylish flair that can be paired with your favorite white summer dress or worn with your hiking boots.
-The removable lanyard helps keep it secure, even when battling out windy summer conditions at the beach or in the mountains.
+The removable lanyard helps keep it secure, even when battling windy summer conditions at the beach or in the mountains.
 It features a wide brim (3 inches) that protects the face and neck but isn't large enough to shade the shoulders.
-While it doesn't earn an award, its the one we reached for when looking for a headpiece to pair with a dress on a summer night stroll.
+It's cute and fashionable, making it a versatile hat option.

 Unfortunately, it is a bit expensive.
 While the adjustable Velcro system allows for about half an inch of adjustable wear, it won't fit larger heads well.
 It does offer some level of breathability, but on super hot days, we found ourselves taking it off as the collar around the circumference of the head gets sweaty, especially when temperatures rise from hot to scorching.
 If you're seeking a fashionable choice that'll stay on in windy conditions, this is a good one to consider.